 If you’ve visited either of the Savannah projects, Gna! will feel very familiar as it uses the same software and also focuses on GNU-related projects.
-It currently hosts 1350 projects.

 Owned by the same company that owns SourceForge, Freshmeat boasts “the Web’s largest index of Unix and cross-platform software.”
 Note that while most of the applications listed on the site are open source, not all of them are.

 This site aims to provide end users with open source alternatives to well-known commercial software.
-This directory isn’t as exhaustive as some, but the way it’s formatted makes it easily accessible by open source newbies.
+This directory isn’t as exhaustive as some, but the way it’s formatted makes it easily accessible to open source newbies.